awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 1. For **Message**, type the message to send\.

-1. \(Optional\) For **Sender ID**, type a custom ID that contains up to 11 alphanumeric characters, with a minimum length of 3 characters, including at least one letter and no spaces\.
+1. \(Optional\) For **Sender ID**, type a custom ID that contains 3\-11 alphanumeric characters, including at least one letter and no spaces\.
 The sender ID is displayed as the message sender on the receiving device\.
 For example, you can use your business brand to make the message source easier to recognize\.

    Support for sender IDs varies by country and/or region\.
 For example, messages delivered to U\.S\. phone numbers will not display the sender ID\.
 For the countries and regions that support sender IDs, see [Supported Regions and countries](sns-supported-regions-countries.md)\.